BestTimesToVisit.com Logo

 packing

-Pack light, comfortable clothing suitable for warm, dry days and cool evenings.
-Layers are key.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
-Bring sunscreen, a hat, and sunglasses to protect yourself from the strong sun.
+Pack light, comfortable clothing suitable for a variety of weather conditions.
+Lima's weather can be unpredictable, so layers are essential.
+Comfortable walking shoes are a must, as you'll be doing a lot of walking.
+Bring a reusable water bottle to stay hydrated, especially during the warmer months.

 Weather Details